aris-mav/NMRInversions.jl/docs/src/theory.md

 However, in a lot of realistic scenarios, this method fails for a few reasons:

 - We don't always know exactly how many components our system is made out of.
-- There might be a virtually continuous range of relxatation times (or diffusion coefficients) within the system, e.g. a fluid within a rock sample with many different pore sizes might have a different relaxation time for each pore size.
+- There might be a virtually continuous range of relaxation times (or diffusion coefficients) within the system, e.g. a fluid within a rock sample with many different pore sizes might have a different relaxation time for each pore size.
 - When we add too many degrees of freedom by introducing lots of free